Darrow School Active Endowment Funds

 Endowed funds are built on contributions from the school community, and the principal is not spent; instead it is carefully invested to yield a steady, reliable source of income in perpetuity.
 A committee of alumni, parents, and friends, all experts in wealth management, oversees all investments of funds.

-To make an endowment gift, please contact Craig Westcott, Assistant Head of School for External Relations, at 518-794-6011.
+To make an endowment gift, please contact Lawrence Klein, Assistant Head of School for Institutional Advancement and General Counsel, 518-794-6031.

 The Darrow Endowment

 Darrow School invested funds includes a general “Darrow Endowment” comprised of permanently and temporarily restricted funds that are undesignated and support all areas of the School’s program.

 Named Endowed Scholarships

 Established by Richard Leake and other family members and friends in memory of A. Scott Leake ’62, this scholarship is awarded to a student with demonstrated financial need.
 Students with a particular affinity for Hands-to-Work and/or athletics, two of Scott’s favorite activities, are given preference.

 Established with a bequest from the late Edward McIlvain ’64, and enhanced through generous gifts of family and friends, this scholarship is awarded to a student with financial need who best exemplifies the qualities of vitality, integrity, and courage.
 The scholarship is given to a student with financial need.